vibhu2408/Plagiarism_Detection/README.md

 * File Descriptions
 There is one folder and other files:

-source_sklearn
+## source_sklearn
 train.py: It is the training script which will be executed when the model is trained and it contains the necessary code to train our model.
-1_Data_Exploration.ipynb - It is a jupyter notebook which contains the necessary code to explore the plagiarism data.
+1. Data_Exploration.ipynb - It is a jupyter notebook which contains the necessary code to explore the plagiarism data.
-2_Plagiarism_Feature_Engineering.ipynb - It is a jupyter notebook which contains the necessary code for feature engineering.
+2. Plagiarism_Feature_Engineering.ipynb - It is a jupyter notebook which contains the necessary code for feature engineering.
-3_Training_a_Model.ipynb - It is a jupyter notebook which contains the necessary code to create, train and deploy the model in SageMaker. helpers.py: It is the script which contains all the helper functions used during the entire project. problem_unittests.py: It is the script which contains all the unit tests used during the entire project.
+3. Training_a_Model.ipynb - It is a jupyter notebook which contains the necessary code to create, train and deploy the model in SageMaker. helpers.py: It is the script which contains all the helper functions used during the entire project. problem_unittests.py: It is the script which contains all the unit tests used during the entire project.
 ## Instructions